2016: Robert Alfredson ’17 and Diwash Thapa ’16: Bridging Educational Divides through Scientific Mentorship in Kathmandu

 2015: Nicole Fauster and Layla Quran: The Unwelcome Guests: The Case of Migrant Workers in Jordan

 Fauster and Quran raised awareness of the case of migrants in Jordan through educational clinics for University of Jordan students, created to identify and build upon shared attributes between Jordanian citizens and migrant workers.
 The team also created a short film consisting of interviews with migrant workers in Jordan, non-government organization workers, lawyers and activists.

-2014: Kelsey Aho: Multilateral Dialogue in the Prokletije/ Bjeshkët e Namuna
+2014: Kelsey Aho ’14: Multilateral Dialogue in the Prokletije/ Bjeshkët e Namuna

-The 2014 Davis Projects for Peace Award was presented to Multilateral Dialogue in the Prokletije/ Bjeshkët e Namuna (Accursed Mountains) developed by Kelsey Aho ’14, a geography major from Marietta, Ga.
-The project is a foundation for sustaining peace in the region by reintroducing neighbors through a multicultural dialogue.
-Through international volunteer education and multicultural youth exchanges, environmental cooperation will be the tool for transcending political boundaries to promote regional trust and stability.
+This project is a foundation for sustaining peace in the region by reintroducing neighbors through a multicultural dialogue.
+Through international volunteer education and multicultural youth exchanges, environmental cooperation was a tool for transcending political boundaries to promote regional trust and stability.

-2013: Madiha Bhatti and Danielle Bulinski: Compassionate Labor in Liberia
+2013: Madiha Bhatti ’14 and Danielle Bulinski ’13: Compassionate Labor in Liberia

 2011: Yu Zhou: Young Scholars International